-vote S 6 1.
-Consider hiring a Communication Specialist/PR/PIO to create a new, fresh marketing plan for the Rec Center (S) Public perception of what the city is doing needs to improve.
-Consider a summary of council meetings published.
+6 Consider hiring a Communication Specialist/PR/PIO to create a new, fresh marketing for the Rec Center (S) Public perception of what the city is doing needs to improve.
+Ca a summary of council meetings published.
 Similar to supervisors.
-(E) More concentrated effort to market the city and the city's amenities (S) \$41,500 to \$59,000 annually.
-Assumes CAAT6 duties picked up by new PIO.
-5 2.
-Create a 5-10 year plan/phases for implementing the Carroll Corridor of Commerce Plan 2.0 (E) \$5 to \$10 million based on the ultimate scope of work 3 3.
-Citizen Survey: Update as necessary to assure that citizen priorities are identified and addressed (S) \$30,000 2 4.
-Repair/replacement of parking lot behind Library and PD \$260,000 2 5.
-Consider LED Light replacement for airport runway.
-(E) Total Project Cost: \$955,000 Local Match: \$95,500 2 6.
-Sidewalk connecting Timberline to Pleasant Ridge (City versus property owner) \$160,000 1 7.
-Update the 2013 City Comprehensive Plan (E) \$35,000 0 8.
-Commit funds to repair and preserve the cemetery's stone walls, fence, pillars, buildings, and monuments (E) Unknown. \$10,000 ?
-0 9.
-I would like to see a viaduct on the west side of Carroll for Police, fire and ambulance (E) Viaduct built in 2007 in Jefferson cost \$12 million
+(E) More concentrate effort to market the city and the city's amenities (S) 3 Citizen Survey: Update as necessary to assure that citizen priorities are identified and onsider ted 3 Citizen Survey: Update as necessary to assure that citizen priorities are identified and 1 addressed (S) 2 Consider LED Light replacement for airport runway.
+(E) 0 I would like to see a viaduct on the west side of Carroll for Police, fire and ambulance (E) 5 Create a 5-10 year plan/phases for implementing the Carroll Corridor of Commerce P (E) lan 2.0 1 Update the 2013 City Comprehensive Plan (E) 0 Commit funds to repair and preserve the cemetery's stone walls, fence, pillars, buildin monuments (E) gs, and 2 Sidewalk connecting Timberline to Pleasant Ridge (City versus property owner) 2 Repair/replacement of parking lot behind Library and PD